 At a time when bigger is better and might is right, servo motors are “the little engine that could.”

-· Servo motors are AC or DC electric motors of varying sizes used in remote- and radio-controlled toys, mechanical toys, robotics, CNC machinery, manufacturing, food services and pharmaceutics.
+What are servo motors?· Servo motors are AC or DC electric motors of varying sizes used in remote- and radio-controlled toys, mechanical toys, robotics, CNC machinery, manufacturing, food services and pharmaceutics.
 There are three basic types: positional rotation, continuous rotation and linear motion.

 · Positional rotation servo.
 The output shaft of a positional rotation servo rotates clockwise and counter-clockwise up to a maximum of 90° in each direction, providing up to 180° of total motion, depending on the application requirements.

 · Continuous rotation servo.
 These servos can turn in either direction continuously at varying speeds, depending on the command signal given.

 · Linear motion servo.
 Similar to the positional rotation servo, except the linear motion servo’s additional gears convert circular motion to back-and-forth motion.
 How do you select the right servo motor for your application?

 · Determine the required voltage and whether it’s to be an AC or DC power source.

 · What is the required motion profile and speed?
 Does your application require positional rotation, continuous rotation or linear motion?
 Sequence of movements?
 Distance to travel?
 Elapsed time between moves?